 However, the consultant may not have had the time to explain to you the vast array of opportunity and support that is available, even if nothing more can be done for your sight.

-Action for Blind People does have the time and the expertise.
-We understand the life changes that people may need to make and can help them.
+We have the time, the expertise and understand the life changes that people may need to make and can help them.
 We guide people through this difficult time and provide essential information and advice that will help them adapt to changes in their life.

 Friends and family